aws-solutions-library-samples/guidance-for-automated-setup-for-elastic-vmware-service-on-aws/README.md

 11. On the "Review" page, review your settings.
 Be sure to check the acknowledgment at the bottom of the page if your template creates IAM resources.
 12. Click "Create stack".

-CloudFormation will now begin creating the resources for your EVS environment.
+>NOTE: CloudFormation will now begin creating the resources for your EVS environment.
 This process can take several hours to complete.

 ## Monitor Console Deployment Progress